 And in the alertlog:

 As I wrote before the main question here is not the ORA-XXXX error, but the circumstances.
 In this case, by design definition (and probably based in the docs), chosen to put the observer in the same site than standby.
-But, because one failure in the standby datacenter (just in the enclosure that runs blades for Oracle stuffs, application continued to runs), the entire database was unavailable.
-One outage in standby datacenter, shutdown the primary database even DG running in Maximum Availability mode.
+But, because one failure in the standby datacenter (just in the enclosure that runs blades for Oracle stuffs, the application continued to runs), the entire database was unavailable.
+One outage in standby datacenter, shut down the primary database even DG running in Maximum Availability mode.

-As you can imagine, because the design decision “where to put the observer”, everything was down.
+As you can imagine, because of the design decision “where to put the observer”, everything was down.
 If the observer was running in the primary datacenter, nothing supposed to occurs.
 But here it is the point for this post: “Where you put the Observer?”, “Primary site?
 Standby site?”, and “Why?”, “How you based this decision?”.
-Appears to be a simple question to answer, but there are a lot of pros and cons, and there is not much information about that.
+It appears to be a simple question to answer, but there are a lot of pros and cons, and there is not much information about that.

 - When to use: When you want to avoid “false positive” switches in case of network problems against standby datacenter or you “not trust” in standby datacenter.
 Or because all transactions are important (will explain later).

-Observer in standby site:
+The observer in standby site: